zegonix/navigate/README.md

   - [x] do not resolve links in bookmarks
   - [x] option to show invalid paths
     - [x] style option for invalid paths
-  - [ ] option & subcommand to remove invalid paths
+  - [x] subcommand to remove invalid paths
 - [x] push <number> to push path in stack
 - [x] write documentation
 - [x] change config file extension to `.toml`